Montreal Alouettes

-The Montreal Alouettes (French: Les Alouettes de Montréal), and colloquially known as the Als, are a professional Canadian football team based in Montreal, Quebec.
-Founded in 1946, the team has disbanded twice and been re-established twice.
-The Alouettes compete in the East Division of the Canadian Football League (CFL) and last won the Grey Cup in 2023, defeating the Winnipeg Blue Bombers in the 110th Grey Cup Game in 2023.
+The Montreal Alouettes (Les Alouettes de Montréal), colloquially known as the Als, are a professional Canadian football team based in Montreal.
+Founded in 1946, the team has disbanded and been re-established twice.
+The Alouettes compete in the East Division of the Canadian Football League (CFL) and last won the Grey Cup in 2023, defeating the Winnipeg Blue Bombers in the 110th Grey Cup.
 Their home field is Percival Molson Memorial Stadium for the regular season and as of 2014 also home of their playoff games.

 The original Alouettes team (1946–1981) won the Grey Cup four times and were particularly dominant in the 1970s; appearing in six Grey Cup Finals through that decade, they won in 1970, 1974 and 1977, while losing in 1975, 1978 and 1979 (all against the Edmonton Eskimos).
 After their collapse in 1982, they were immediately reconstituted under new ownership as the Montreal Concordes.
 After playing for four years as the Concordes, they revived the Alouettes name for the 1986 season.
 A second folding in 1987 led to a nine-year hiatus of CFL football in the city.

 The current Alouettes franchise was established in 1996 by the owner of the Baltimore Stallions.
 The Stallions were disbanded at the same time as the Alouettes' re-establishment after having been the most successful of the CFL's American expansion franchises, culminating in a Grey Cup championship in 1995.
 Many players from the Stallions' 1995 roster signed with the Alouettes and formed the core of the team's 1996 roster.

 For record-keeping purposes, the CFL considers all clubs that have played in Montreal as one franchise dating to 1946 and considers the Alouettes to have suspended operations in 1987 before returning in 1996.
 Although the Alouettes' re-establishment in 1996 is often considered a relocation of the Stallions, neither the league nor the Alouettes recognize the Baltimore franchise, or its records, as part of the Alouettes' official team history.